nckackerman/unity-card-game-sts-mvp/README.md

 Added POC/MVP sprites+animations to game.
 Thanks to PixelFrog for providing the asstes on Unities Free section [here](https://assetstore.unity.com/packages/2d/characters/pixel-adventure-1-155360)

 Whats Next?
-- Incorporating some time of "relics" into gameplay.
+- Incorporating some type of "relics" into gameplay.
 Example: the second attack played each turn hits twice.
 - Add some POC/MVP sound bites.
 Example: some sort of "hit" sound when a card is played.

 ### 1/11/2021